 Currently, Strisik is writing her third poetry collection, Insect Poems.
 Active in the Taos poetry community for over 34 years where she teaches private poetry workshops, her varied and many publications include Journal of Feminist Studies in Religion, Cutthroat, Tusculum Review, Drunken Boat, Cider Press Review, Studio.
 Strisik is featured on NPR affiliate, WordTemple Series, and, The Spoken Word, KUNM, University of N.M.
 She is also a language therapist for children with dyslexia. (photo credit: Jim O’Donnell)

-Will Barnes, author of the poetry collection, The Ledgerbook (3: A Taos Press, 2016) was raised in Colorado and has lived in New Mexico for 25 years.
+Will Barnes, author of the poetry collection, The Ledgerbook (3: A Taos Press, 2016), finalist for 2017 New Mexico Book Award for First Book, was raised in Colorado and has lived in New Mexico for 25 years.
 He is an attorney, botanist, and teacher and currently works for the New Mexico State Land Office in Santa Fe.
 He spent ten years as a field botanist for the Valles Caldera National Preserve, has taught middle school science and language arts, and now supervises the wildlife biologist, forester, and archaeologists for the Land Office.
 In 1998 and 1999, while studying for his Masters degree in Biology, Will was awarded the Academy of American Poets Prize for poetry at the University of New Mexico.
 He was selected to perform in the Taos Poetry Festival, the Santa Fe Reading Series, and Artists for Ekphrasis: Sacred Stories of the Southwest in 2014.
 He received his MFA in poetry from New York University in May, 2015.
 He lives in Santa Fe with his wife, Julia.

 Veronica Golos is the author of A Bell Buried Deep, co winner of the Nicholas Roerich Poetry Prize (Story Line Press).
 In the book, Golos uncovers the biblical story of Sarah and Hagar, involving race, servitude, history, slavery, and freedom, in a series of lyrical persona poems.